pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

        ..  image:: images/feature_bugzilla.png

-The requests that came from bugzilla are reviewed by release team, assigned developer or Release and Community Delegate group.
+The requests that came from bugzilla are reviewed by release team, related team leader, assigned developer or Release and Community Delegate group.
 Some bugs reported by user may have a new feature or enhancement nature, but users generally let the severity part as "Normal".
 The aim  is to review these type of bugs regularly and change their severity as needed.

     #.
 This feature review can be done once a week.
 If the report is suitable for `What is a Feature?`_ description, and reported completely and clearly, their severities can be changed as "low" for enhancements and "newfeature" for new features.
     #.
 If the report is not very clear and not suitable for `What is a Feature?`_ description, the report status is marked with **RESOLVED/INVALID**.